Package and Distribute

 Contents/Info.plist: the apple package description file.
 You can view Implementing Cocoa’s Standard About Panel on how this file will influence your app and what fields you should modify.

-You should sign your Mac app, or the user won’t launch the app if Gatekeeper is turned on.
-See Support for Mac App Store for details.
+And you should sign you Mac app.
+Or the user won’t launch the app if Gatekeeper is turned on.
+See Signed Apps or Installer Packages for details.

 See wiki of NW.js for more tools of packaging your app.